Tips for the New Pitcher

 3. Learn to hit the edges and corners - inside, outside, short, deep.
 Note where the batter stands in the box and pitch to his weak spots.
 If he's deep, pitch short, etc.

-4. Learn to throw a knuckler, left spin, right spin, backspin.
+4. Learn to throw a knuckler, left spin, right spin.
+(I don't like backspin - it's hard to control, and it actually helps good batters hit better line drives.)
 And learn when to use them.
 Knucklers work best when the wind is blowing right into your face.
 Use left spin (counterclockwise) when the wind is blowing from 3rd base to 1st base (from your right to your left), etc.

 5. Learn to pitch from the ends of the pitching rubber, and vary where you stand as you pitch.
 If the sun is behind you, you might be able to stand at one end of the pitching rubber to make the sun bother the batter more than if you pitched normally.